VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 <img src="/eng/oldscope.jpeg" alt="Old Scope" height="400em">

-Note, a lot of hobbyist will try to get by on a really cheap new scope (less than $100), most often the really cheap under \$10 exposed red PCB one and just... don't.
+Note, a lot of hobbyists will try to get by on a really cheap new scope (less than $100), most often the really cheap under \$10 exposed red PCB one and just... don't.
 Either get a used scope (often around \$100) or get something good outright, as for "good" I'd really recommend the Rigol DS1054Z<a class="ptr">(1)</a>, or the [Diglent Analog Discovery 2](https://digilent.com/shop/analog-discovery-2-100ms-s-usb-oscilloscope-logic-analyzer-and-variable-power-supply/) which packs a lot of these tools all into one thing.
 I know it's a lot of money, but ideally this is something you can think of as an investment.

-If you absolutely want the cheapest possible option, you can go though the mild headache of setting up a [Raspberry Pi Pico](https://www.adafruit.com/product/4864) (~$4) with [Sigrok-Pico](https://github.com/pico-coder/sigrok-pico).
+If you absolutely want the cheapest possible option, you can go through the mild headache of setting up a [Raspberry Pi Pico](https://www.adafruit.com/product/4864) (~$4) with [Sigrok-Pico](https://github.com/pico-coder/sigrok-pico).
 You'll need some resistors (very cheap) and *probably* the [breadboard with the pico's pinout](https://www.adafruit.com/product/5422).
 Total price should be around ~\$15.
 These are going to be god awful analog inputs though - they're only 7-bit, so you get 128 different values out and the max sample rate is 120Msps... not awesome.